 Despite this movement, the clothes still get treated softly.
 You won’t have to worry about the machine damaging your garments at all.

 This adds up to an already fantastic washing machine.
-Once you this on your cloth-washing arsenal, getting rid of those germs becomes a lot easier.
+Once you have this on your cloth-washing arsenal, getting rid of those germs becomes a lot easier.

-for Enough Time
+3. Clean for Enough Time

 Not all washing modes will clean your garments as you expect without proper time.
 So, you should try to let it wash for enough time, usually something that keeps the clothes moving for at least 50 minutes straight.